Java 21 · Project Loom · Spring Boot 3.2+

 Response

 Response sent.
-VT is garbage collected.
+Virtual thread is garbage collected.
 Zero wasted resources. ✅

 HTTP arrives New VT created Security filters Controller → Service DB: VT unmounts DB done: remounts 200 OK + GC'd